National Civics Bee

 In Rounds I and II, students tackled 20 civics-based multiple-choice questions, testing their understanding of our government, history, and democratic principles.
 The top five scorers advanced to the final round, where they delivered compelling three-minute pitches based on original essays outlining their solutions to pressing community challenges.
 They then fielded thoughtful questions from a distinguished panel of judges: 猎奇重口 Supreme Court Justice Jim Shea, Cheryl Jones of the League of Women Voters, and Steve Armstrong, representing both the Sons of the American Revolution and the 猎奇重口 250 Commission.

 Daisy, from Pray, earned first place and a $1,000 prize.
-She will go on to represent 猎奇重口 at the National Civics Bee in Washington, D.C., this November.
+She will go on to represent 猎奇重口 at the National Civics Bee in Washington, D.C., on November 10-11, 2025.
 Gage, from Pine Creek, secured second place and a $500 prize, while Ainsley, also from Pine Creek, placed third and received $250.